What is proteinuria?

 - Kidney cancer

 Some other conditions that can cause proteinuria include:

 - Red blood cell destruction and release of hemoglobin that occurs in the bloodstream (intravascular hemolysis)

-- Preeclampsia – pregnant women are routinely screened for proteinuria because its development is associated with preeclampsia (also know as toxemia of pregnancy).
+- Preeclampsia – pregnant women are routinely screened for proteinuria because its presence is associated with preeclampsia (also known as toxemia of pregnancy).
 Preeclampsia is a pregnancy-specific disorder where proteinuria and hypertension develop at the same time.
 Symptoms can include edema (swelling), nausea, and headaches during pregnancy.
 Rarely, it can cause severe symptoms such as seizures.
 Preeclampsia can be dangerous for both the mother and her baby.